NeoGranular/lanyon/_posts/2016-09-27-heaven-awakening-chapter-67.md

 Wei Ying, from the very first day of his cultivation, had begun to lay his foundation.
 In the end, he trained in an ability of Strength’s soul.

-Like a leaf fallen from a branch, his figure was encompassed inside the woods.
+As if a leaf fallen from a branch, the woods encompassed his figure.

 Dropping Leaf.
 The control required for this technique was not of strength, velocity or agility, but of weight.
 Wei Ying’s own weight.